AryanSinghThakur04/django-hr-dashboard/README.md

 - python manage.py runserver

-The application will be available at the following URLs:
+The application will be available at the following URLs:-

 - HR Dashboard: http://127.0.0.1:8000/
 - Admin Panel: http://127.0.0.1:8000/admin/